Our Mission

 We believe all women should have the opportunity to express their creativity while contributing to building a better society.
 Our resilient, refugee women work in collaboration to establish better lives for themselves, their families, and their communities.

-We provide classes, a caring community, and transportation for women who live in Kansas City, as well as seek out markets for their products.
+We provide classes and a caring community for women who live in Kansas City, as well as seek out markets for their products.

-Stitching Change started as I listened to women’s stories of struggles as well as joys here in America and back in the refugee camps in Bhutan and Thailand.
+Stitching Change started as I listened to women’s stories of struggles as well as joys here in America and back in the refugee camps.
 In making the crossing between those two worlds, our women have shown great strength, resilience and creativity, and they are determined to make the world a better place for themselves and their families.

 Most of our women left their native lands and all the things they grew up with and moved to the United States to start an entirely new life.
-They have seen and experienced poverty, violence, and uncertainty in their lives, but, in spite of all these challenges, they are resilient, creative, and passionate about working to create a better life for themselves and their families and community.
+They have seen and experienced poverty, violence, and uncertainty in their lives, but, in spite of all these challenges, they are resilient, creative, love to learn new things and passionate about working hard to create a better life in their new homes.

-We are a social enterprise focused on promoting creativity and providing sustainable income for refugee women and their families as they work to empower themselves.
-We offer free classes in sewing, knitting, and financial management as well as how to set up a small, home-based business.
-The women we work with are from the ages of 25-68 years old and have limited job and English language skills.
-We also strive to be an eco-friendly company and create opportunities where women can find joy and energy in what they are doing.
+Our programs are focused on providing educational training, promoting creativity, and providing supplementary income through contract work for refugee women and their families as they work to empower themselves.
+We offer free classes in sewing, knitting, and workshops on healthy lifestyles and sustainability as well as how to set up a small, home-based business.
+The women we work with are from the ages of 18-68 years old and have limited job and English language skills.
+We also strive to be an eco-friendly organization and create opportunities where women can find joy and energy in what they are doing.
 All our products are handmade from repurposed or donated fabric.

 Meet the Stitching Change Team